maths/stack-web/website_files/CaseStudies/2025/EmployEd Internship Translating HELM workbooks STACK.md

 *Authors:* Louisa de Ste Croix, Malakai MacKenzie, Hayden Maudsley-Barton, Konstantina Zerva

 ### Introduction
 This case study covers the continuation of the conversion of the HELM (Helping Engineers Learn Mathematics) workbooks into STACK resources and quizzes.
-This project has previously been worked on by others (see this 2021 Case Study and this 2023 Case Study), with our additions being completed over a 12-week summer internship facilitated by the University of Edinburgh’s Employ.ed on Campus Internship Programme, being managed by Konstantina Zerva, and with additional contributions from Hayden Maudsley-Barton.
+This project has previously been worked on by others (see this [2021 Case Study](https://stack-assessment.org/CaseStudies/2021/HELM/) and this [2023 Case Study](https://stack-assessment.org/CaseStudies/2023/Edinburgh_Internship/)), with our additions being completed over a 12-week summer internship facilitated by the University of Edinburgh’s Employ.ed on Campus Internship Programme, being managed by Konstantina Zerva, and with additional contributions from Hayden Maudsley-Barton.

 ### Topics covered
 Throughout the duration of the internship, HELM workbooks 27-29 were converted, alongside workbook 17.
-Workbooks 27-29 cover the pre-honours level severable variable calculus required for an undergraduate engineering degree, and span the work contributed by the University of Manchester to the HELM project.
+Workbooks 27-29 cover the pre-honours level Severable Variable Calculus topics required for an undergraduate engineering degree.
 Workbook 17 focuses on graphing in conic and polar coordinate systems and had been left undone by previous interns due to the graphing requirement for the workbook.
 These sections were prioritised as they were noted as being of most use to course organisers.
 Below are some highlights of questions and solutions.

 <div class="float-none img-middle">
     <figure class="figure">